 You may qualify for Justice Center UAA Administration scholarships or the Alaska Association of Paralegals scholarship, as well as university-funded scholarships.
 Learn more from the UAA Office of Financial Aid.

 With an associate degree from an ABA-approved program, you qualify to sit for several national certification or registration exams for paralegals and legal assistants.
 American Bar Association approval is widely recognized by U.S. lawyers as the standard in legal education.
 With a curriculum that is up to date and responsive to the needs of the legal community, UAA's A.A.S. in paralegal studies is closely monitored for faculty qualification, library resources, student placement and assessment.

 Online class options

+The legal studies program strives to make the online completion of the degree an option for all students.
 Choose from an increasing number of online elective courses, as well as some online core courses.

 Earn your degree faster

 Transfer credits for qualified coursework completed at U.S. institutions with ABA-approved paralegal programs to fulfill general education, legal specialty and non-legal specialty course requirements.
 Refer to the UAA course catalog and meet with an advisor for more information.